Americans can send holiday cards to service members and veterans through the "Holiday Mail for Heroes" program.

 Please refrain from choosing cards with glitter or using loose glitter as it can aggravate health issues of ill and injured warriors.

 If you are mailing a large quantity of cards, please bundle them and place them in large mailing envelopes or flat rate postal shipping boxes.
 Each card does not need its own envelope, as envelopes will be removed from all cards before distribution.

-Those wishing to donate items such as phone cards or military comfort kits should go to the Help Our Troops section of the Red Cross online catalogue.
+Those wishing to donate may want to explore the Military Families section of the Red Cross website.

 E-mailed entreaties from previous years have urged Americans to send cards addressed to “A Recovering American Soldier” or “Any Wounded Soldier” care of the Walter Reed Army Medical Center (WRAMC), but Walter Reed officials have said that any material so addressed will not be delivered:

 Walter Reed Army Medical Center officials want to remind those individuals who want to show their appreciation through mail to include packages and letters, addressed to “Any Wounded Soldier” that Walter Reed will not be accepting these packages in support of the decision by then Deputy Undersecretary of Defense for Transportation Policy in 2001.
 This decision was made to ensure the safety and well being of patients and staff at medical centers throughout the Department of Defense.In addition, the U.S. Postal Service is no longer accepting “Any Service Member” or “Any Wounded Service Member” letters or packages.
 Mail to “Any Service Member” that is deposited into a collection box will not be delivered.

 Instead of sending an “Any Wounded Soldier” letter or package to Walter Reed, please consider making a donation to one of the more than 300 nonprofit organizations dedicated to helping our troops and their families listed on the “America Supports You” website, www.americasupportsyou.mil.